Some instructors teach every year; some teach every other year. Below is the faculty over a two-year period.

-Lauren Putty White received her BFA from University of the Arts in Philadelphia in 2005, winning both the UArts Choreography Prize and Outstanding Performance in Modern Dance award.
+Lauren Putty White received her B.F.A. from University of the Arts in Philadelphia in 2005, winning both the UArts Choreography Prize and Outstanding Performance in Modern Dance award.
 She has performed with companies such as Washington Reflections, Rebecca Davis Dance Company, the Opera Company of Philadelphia, Parsons Dance Company in NYC and most recently with award-winning Philadanco.
-She has also performed recently with Waheed Works and Stone Depot Dance Lab in the Philly Fringe Festival, as a guest artist with Carbon Dance Theater, and with the legendary Sun Ra Arkestra.
-Lauren has set work on Washington Reflections Dance Company, BalletX, and has created solo and group work for Putty Dance Project, a company that she directs with her husband and jazz musician/composer Brent White.
+She has also performed with Waheed Works and Stone Depot Dance Lab in the Philly Fringe Festival, as a guest artist with Carbon Dance Theater, and with the legendary Sun Ra Arkestra.
+Lauren has set work on Washington Reflections Dance Company, BalletX, and has created solo and group work for Putty Dance Project, a company she directs with her husband and jazz musician/composer Brent White.
 Proficient in ballet, modern and jazz, she has taught master classes at various colleges and universities and is currently teaching as well at Stockton University.